Northeastern Local Schools temporarily goes virtual

 “We’ve been fighting to have enough subs whether it’s bus drivers, kitchen staff, or teachers,” Kronour said.

-Monday the school notified parents that students in those buildings whether in quarantine or not would need to shift to online learning.
+On Monday the school notified parents that students in buildings, whether in quarantine or not, would need to shift to online learning.
 For the week of Dec.
 6, the district reported 35 positive cases.
 A parent, Gretchen Duffey, who has three kids in NELSD said she’s shocked the school has not changed the optional mask policy.

 “I feel the well-being of parents and staff are not being considered by the district,” Duffey said.
 “I also felt a little rushed as a parent, and unprepared as there were no laptops sent home with my children today or any work for them to do for the next three days,” she said.